The Jaguars and Wildlife of Brazil’s Pantanal

 Day 6.

 A 6:30 start with a beautiful sunrise and we headed to the Black Lagoon, our first stop as we searched for jaguars.
 We encountered the Giant Otters almost immediately, at their den where one adult carried a pup in its mouth, diving under the water and milling about.
-The otters were moaning, giving a call I hadn’t heard before, and I worried that the baby had otterdied and they were distracted.
+The otters were moaning, giving a call I hadn’t heard before, and I worried that the baby had died and they were distracted.
 We watched as carefully as we could and eventually we spotted the baby alone, and moving, and our fears were unfounded.
 The otters never strayed far from the den area and one captured a large eel, climbing partially up onto a large log where the otter defended its catch from others trying to snatch pieces or the entire fish.
 Frustrated, these otters would groom, and I noticed for the first time their flat, vertically compressed tail, which I suppose acts like a rudder as they swim.

 The otters’ fishing prowess is simply incredible, or the fish density is, for almost every dive results in a captured fish and, yesterday, we had four otters feeding together, all with their own fish.
 Two of our otters spent several minutes tapping and mulching the mud by the shoreline, a behavior we saw last year and couldn’t discern its meaning.
 I suspect it is a scent-marking, territorial display, as even hours later the site had the musky tang of mustelid, of otter.
 Eventually the otters disappeared, with some swimming upstream and others retreating into their den and we moved on.